Lansoweb/LosUi/README.md

 UPDATE: Starting from version 1.0.19, you can style the Chosen element with Bootstrap 3.
 Just pass a true as fourth parameter:
 <?= $this->losChosen('#my_select',['disable_search_threshold'=>10], true, true) ?>

-Or ou can manually include the necessary styles with:
+Or you can manually include the necessary styles with:
 <?php echo $this->losHeadLink()->appendChosenBootstrap() ?>

 ### Moment